Exact Analytical Solution of the N-dimensional Radial Schr�odinger Equation with Pseudoharmonic Potential via Laplace Transform Approach: I ntroduction

-where $D_e=\frac{1}{8}K_e r_e^{2}$ is the dissociation energy with the force constant $K_e$, and $r_e$ is the equilibrium constant.Pseudoharmonic potential is generally used to describe the roto-vibrational states of diatomic molecules and nuclear rotations and vibrations.\\ To make this paper self contained we briefly outline Laplace transform method and convolution theorem in the next section.Section III is for the bound state spectrum of the potential system.In section IV we review and verify some special cases for lower dimensions that already done before in literature.
-In section V we construct the creation ,annihilation operators and also Casimir operator[32]for the potential under consideration and study some of their properties briefly.Finally Section VI serves the conclusion of the present work.
+where $D_e=\frac{1}{8}K_e r_e^{2}$ is the dissociation energy with the force constant $K_e$, and $r_e$ is the equilibrium constant.
+The pseudoharmonic potential is generally used to describe the roto-vibrational states of diatomic molecules and nuclear rotations and vibrations.
+Moreover, the pseudoharmonic potential and some kinds of it for $N$-dimensional Schrödinger equation help to test the powerfulness of different analytical methods for solving differential equations.
+To give an example, the dynamical algebra of the Schrödinger equation in $N$-dimension has been studied by using pseudoharmonic potential [33].
+Taseli and co-workers have tested the accuracy of expanding of the eigenfunction in a Fourier-Bessel basis [34] and a Laguerre-basis [35] with the help of different type of polynomial potentials in $N$-dimension.\\ Motivated by these type of works, in this present article we discuss the exact solutions of the $N$-dimensional radial Schrödinger equation with pseudoharmonic potential using the Laplace transform approach.
+To make this paper self contained we briefly outline Laplace transform method and convolution theorem in the next section.
+Section 3 is for the bound state spectrum of the potential system.
+Section 4 is devoted for the results and discussion where we derive some well known results for special cases of the potential.
+The application of the present method is shown in section 5 where we briefly show how generalized Morse potential could be solved.
+Finally the conclusion of the present work is placed in section 6.